barron-berenjan/drlnd_continuous_control/README.md

 ## Training the Agent

-Run the cells in `Continuous Control with DDPG (Train).ipynb` to train the agent.
+Run the cells in `Continuous Control with TD3 (Train).ipynb` to train the agent.
 The agent will stop training once it reaches an average score of +30 over 100 consecutive episodes

 ## Watch a Trained Agent in Action

-Run `Continuous Control with DDPG (Test).ipynb` to watch a pre-trained agent collect Bananas!
+Run `Continuous Control with TD3 (Test).ipynb` to watch a pre-trained agent in action!